nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. SpamEZ shows a list of contacts
+2. SpamEZ shows a list of contacts.
-3. User requests to edit the preferred mode of contact for a contact
+3. User requests to edit the preferred mode of contact for a contact.
-4. SpamEZ edits the contact
+4. SpamEZ edits the contact.

     Use case ends.